ammarpvl29/thesis-xgboost-explainable-ai/README.md

 matplotlib>=3.6.0
 seaborn>=0.12.0
 scipy>=1.10.0
-scikit-learn  # Coming in Phase 2
-xgboost      # Coming in Phase 2
+scikit-learn>=1.3.0  # ✅ Used in all phases
+xgboost>=1.7.0       # ✅ Enhanced optimization complete
+lightgbm>=3.3.0      # ✅ Ensemble base model
-shap         # Coming in Phase 3
+shap                 # 🔄 Coming in Phase 4
-lime         # Coming in Phase 3
+lime                 # 🔄 Coming in Phase 4
 ```

 ## 👨‍🎓 About This Thesis